 Today, Anne Frank’s house is a museum where you will know what it was like to live in hiding.
 So, don’t be surprised if you shed a tear or two.

 The red-light district, a common spot in the city, is a unique attraction for people worldwide; hence, they flock to the city to experience and see what it’s all about.
 The red light district is filled with bright lights and an interesting population — particularly prostitutes.
 The area is also famous for its bar scene.

 The area attracts a lot of sex tourists a year, and even if this isn’t your thing, it’s easy to find yourself strolling down the streets at night.
 Trust us, it’s something you don’t want to miss.
 Watch out for erotica behind glass windows.

 Amsterdam, having plenty of canals, has limited residential space.
 That is why some people choose to live in houseboats.
 The good news is, that tourists can stay on a houseboat, which is an excellent way to experience the city and get a sense of its roots as a fishing village.

 You can also find houseboats for rent along the river Amstel, and there are various ones you can find – from one-bedroom houseboats to an optional bed and breakfast.
 However, renting a houseboat isn’t cheap, but if you have the budget for it, you should definitely give it a shot!

-Stroopwafels is a popular Dutch delicacy, and you can find it almost anywhere in Amsterdam.
+Stroopwafels are a popular Dutch delicacy, and you can find them almost anywhere in Amsterdam.
 These are sugary treats that resemble two waffles glued together by delicious syrup.
 They are affordable, and they go well with a hot drink if you’re in Amsterdam during the colder months.
 It can get addicting, so you could really gain quite a few pounds when you’re in the city.